i5-13400F

 | Storage | 2TB PCIe 4.0 NVMe (TLC) | 82/100 |

-A good PC build is not a list of popular parts — it is a budget routed to the components that limit what you actually do.
+A good PC upgrade routes budget to the component that limits what you actually do — not the most hyped part.
 Gaming is usually GPU-first: the graphics card sets your frame rate ceiling at a given resolution and quality.
 Productivity and creative work are often CPU-first and memory-sensitive: cores, cache, and RAM capacity decide how snappy compilation, simulation, and timelines feel.
 Storage quality changes how fast the machine recovers from load screens and large file operations, especially as drives fill up.

 GPU vs CPU: what actually matters